-Unallowable costs are detailed in the relevant federal regulations.
-Please note: In some cases, writing of the AmeriCorps grant may not be an allowable activity that can be charged as an expense or match to the AmeriCorps grant.
+Unallowable costs are detailed in the relevant federal regulations (see 2 CFR 200.407).
+Please note: Writing of the AmeriCorps continuation grant is an allowable direct grant expense.
+Other proposal writing should be charged to the indirect cost pool.
 Program officials should review the appropriate section of 2 CFR referenced above to determine whether the cost is allowable.

-It essential to keep these principals in mind.
+It is essential to keep these principals in mind: